-The Duanesburg Central School District encompasses seven different towns with an enrollment of approximately 674 students in pre-kindergarten through 12th grade.
+The Duanesburg Central School District encompasses seven different towns with an enrollment of 664 students in pre-kindergarten through 12th grade.

-The staff totals 150 districtwide and includes 72 teachers, 78 staff, a high school principal, elementary school principal, psychologist, Committee on Special Education chairperson, two school counselors and social workers.
+The staff totals 136 districtwide and includes a high school principal, elementary school principal, psychologist, Committee on Special Education chairperson, two school counselors and social workers.
 To get in touch with a staff member, visit the Contact Us page.

 In addition to traditional academic courses, the district offers a number of unique programs.
-For example, at the high school level, Duanesburg offers the Project Lead the Way program; distance learning courses; Advanced Placement classes; computer labs; advanced technology classes such as Production Systems, Video Editing and Special Education inclusion programs.
+For example, at the high school level, Duanesburg offers the Project Lead the Way program; distance learning courses; Advanced Placement classes, computer labs, advanced technology classes such as Production Systems and Video Editing, and Special Education inclusion programs.
 Focus is also placed on Response to Intervention (RtI) in English, math and social studies.
 The district offers Special Education to meet a variety of student needs.

 At the elementary level, students are offered innovative courses and activities, including STEM-focused programs and a Lego Robotics Club.

-District priorities concentrate on preparing students to meet New York State Regents graduation requirements and providing additional assistance, such as Response to Intervention (RTI) to students who are struggling to meet the state’s learning standards.
-The district’s graduation rate consistently tops 90 percent.
+District priorities concentrate on preparing students to meet New York State Regents graduation requirements and providing additional assistance, such as Response to Intervention (RTI) to support students in meeting the state’s learning standards.